 These core teachings are at the heart of the work we do, helping us to name and meet the transitions and changes that we face.
 This program also forms a portion of the curriculum for the Rites of Passage guide training program.

-The Four Directions Wheel teachings, first presented to Rites of Passage by Hyemeyohsts Storm over 40 years ago, provide a deep and powerful foundation for understanding ourselves as co-participants in Creation with the entire natural world.
+The Four Directions / Medicine Wheel teachings, first presented to Rites of Passage by Hyemeyohsts Storm over 40 years ago, provide a deep and powerful foundation for understanding ourselves as co-participants in Creation with the entire natural world.
 In this workshop, we explore each direction through discussion, sharing, time spent with assignments in nature, telling the story of these encounters, and mirroring of the stories by staff and participants.

 The idea of the Four Directions is found within many cultures and traditions, often understood as four cycles or seasons of nature, shared by humans: